mrepol742/WebView/Download/README.txt

-Hello!

-In order for you to be able to install WebView you need to edit the file name to add the .apk format at the end of the name.
+Hello There!

+Thanks for downloading WebView.

+Having problem installing WebView?

+1. Your android version must be at least android 4.
+2. You have an old version of WebView, so in order for you to install the new version uninstall first the old version.
+3. WebView was been